ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 To activate change it is required to add contract signature document type from each participant (supplier and buyer).

-If both sides signed the current version of change, than change becomes `active` and modifications will be taken into account during next changes.
+When both sides confirm the completion of signing of the current version of change, change becomes `active` and modifications will be taken into account during next changes.

+Supplier and buyer have to provide at least one signature document in order to confirm the completion of signing process.

 Supplier adds signature document using his token (`supplier_token`):

 .. http:example:: http/change-supplier-add-signature-doc.http
+   :code:

+Supplier adds optional second signature document using his token (`supplier_token`):

+.. http:example:: http/change-supplier-add-signature-second-doc.http
+   :code:

+Supplier confirms the completion of signing process using his token (`supplier_token`):

+.. http:example:: http/change-supplier-add-signatory.http
    :code:

 Buyer adds signature document using his token (`buyer_token`):